karieinarsson/qubit-routing/README.md

 # qubit-routing
-Making efficient qubit routing using a modified DDQN
+Making efficient qubit routing using a modified DDQN that evaluates states.

-This work is a continueation of the work done in the project https://github.com/karieinarsson/TIFX04-Kompilering-av-kvantdatorkod.
+This project is a continuation of the work done in the project, https://github.com/karieinarsson/TIFX04-Kompilering-av-kvantdatorkod.